Design, Technology, and Management

 Unrealized Design Projects at the National Festival

-For the 2024 Festival, both realized and unrealized/paper design projects will be eligible for national selection.
-One student in each design discipline (Costume, Lighting, Projection, Scenic, and Sound) will be chosen from each region to attend the National Festival.
+For the 2025 Festival, both realized and unrealized/paper design projects will be eligible for national selection.
+One student in each design discipline (Costume, Lighting, Projection, Scenic, Sound, and Projections) will be chosen from each region to attend the National Festival.

 At the National Festival, students will spend a week taking master classes from professional designers, presenting their design projects, and networking with student and professional designers from across the country.
 Students will be eligible for various professional learning opportunities, fellowships, and awards based on their projects and work during the festival.